-(3-23-22) - O2.
+- a.
+Summary minutes of individual hearings and case reviews constitute the official record of the hearing or case review.
+(7-1-24) - 02.
 Minutes of Business Meetings.
-Summary minutes of business meetings are reviewed by Commissioners who are present at the next business meeting.
-The summary minutes as approved by the Commissioners will be maintained by the Commission-and published on the Commission's website when the summary minutes are approved.
+Summary minutes of business meetings are reviewed by

+Commissioners who are present at the next business meeting.
+The summary minutes as approved by the Commissioners will be maintained by the Commission.
+(7-1-24)